Henry Channon: Diaries

 At various points in his life Channon kept a series of diaries.
 Under his will, he left his diaries and other material to the British Museum "on condition that the said diaries shall not be read ... until 60 years from my death."
 An expurgated selection from the diaries was published in 1967.
 The necessity for expurgation is illustrated by the reaction of an Oxford contemporary who, when told that no diaries from that period existed, said, "Thank God!"
 The editor of the original edition, Robert Rhodes James, said he saw well-connected people go white when they heard that Channon had kept a journal.

 An entry in Channon's diary for 1941, describing his introduction to a young member of the Greek royal family at an Athens cocktail party, is the earliest known reference to the future marriage of Prince Philip of Greece and then 15-year-old heiress presumptive to the British throne, Princess Elizabeth: "He is extraordinarily handsome, and I recalled my afternoon's conversation with Princess Nicholas [an aunt of Philip's].
 He is to be our Prince Consort, and that is why he is serving in our Navy!!?
 He is here on leave for a few days with his more than mad mother.
 He is a charmeur; but I should deplore such a marriage: he and Princess Elizabeth are too inter-related and the Mountbatten–Hesse family are famous for their ill-luck and madness.
 Disaster pursues them."

 In his comments accompanying the published selection, Rhodes James stated that "Peter Coats edited the original MS of the Diaries."
 He also stated that Coats arranged the preparation of a complete typescript of the Diaries as Channon's handwriting was often difficult to read.
 Coats also carried out an initial expurgation before the editorial discretion exercised by Rhodes James.

 Robert Rhodes James quotes in his introduction to the diaries a self-portrait written by Channon on 19 July 1935:

-Sometimes I think I have an unusual character – able but trivial; I have flair, intuition, great good taste but only second rate ambition: I am far too susceptible to flattery; I hate and am uninterested in all the things most men like such as sports, business, statistics, debates, speeches, war, and the weather; but I am riveted by lust, furniture, glamour and society and jewels.
-I am an excellent organiser and have a will of iron; I can only be appealed to through my vanity.
-Occasionally I must have solitude: my soul craves for it.
-All thought is done in solitude; only then am I partly happy.